 - SOCWK 321R Social Work with Families

 Effective for Fall 2021, applicants to the University of Waterloo who hold a Social Service Worker diploma (or equivalent) and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.
-This will be conditional on their completion of a Bachelor of Arts degree in Social Development Studies (SDS) with a 70% minimum GPA (including the 10 BSW pre-requisite social work courses).
+This will be conditional on their completion of a Bachelor of Arts degree in Social Development Studies (SDS) with a 70% minimum GPA (including the 10 BSW pre-requisite social work courses with a 75% overall).
 This constitutes a one-step pathway to the BSW degree.
 For more information regaring the Social Service Worker Pathway, please visit this link: BSW Social Service Pathway

 For more information about the BSW program contact: Keri Raif Sura, Administration and Student Services Manager: firstname.lastname@example.org

 Applicants who have completed a Bachelor of Arts degree (or equivalent) four or more years prior to applying and who do not meet the minimum required 70% overall average may be considered for admission to the Bachelor of Social Work Program upon completion of the prerequisite courses with a cumulative overall average in the courses of at least 75%.
 Please contact Marion Reid for further information email@example.com.

 REFERENCES, RESUME AND PERSONAL STATEMENT (SUPPLEMENTAL INFORMATION FORM)